 No matter what the cause may be, tooth discoloration can be extremely frustrating.
-You may even find yourself hiding in pictures, or covering your mouth when you laugh.
+You may even find yourself hiding in pictures or covering your mouth when you laugh.
 If you’re ready for brighter, whiter teeth, it may be time for a professional whitening treatment!
 Want to learn more about professional whitening?
-Take a look below: we’ll cover a few of the most common questions from dental patients who are considering an in-office whitening procedure.
+Please take a look below: we’ll cover a few of the most common questions from dental patients who are considering an in-office whitening procedure.

 Are over-the-counter whitening treatments worth it?

 This is one of the biggest questions to answer when considering your options for whitening treatments.
 For some patients, at-home kits could certainly help lift stains and provide whitening results.
 Over-the-counter whitening treatments are less costly and conveniently available in drugstores, making them a popular choice for many dental patients.

 But these at-home treatments are simply not going to be the best option for all.
 At-home whitening kits are only effective for light or minimal staining.
 If you have significant stains that have built up over time, at-home whitening treatments will not be effective, as these treatments contain much lower concentrations of whitening agents.
 As a result, your results will not be as long-lasting as a professional whitening treatment – which could mean that you are actually spending more money on over-the-counter whitening over time.